 Water gently on the seed and don’t soak the soil.
-Place the container where it can have temperature roughly 70 to 80 degrees F (21 to 27 degrees C).
-You can cover the box with a plastic wrap to retain the moisture and improve the germination rate.
+Place the container where it can have a temperature of roughly 70 to 80 degrees F (21 to 27 degrees C).
+You can cover the box with plastic wrap to retain the moisture and improve the germination rate.

-Remove the plastic wrap regularly to let the airflow around the plant.
-It prevents rotting or generating the fungal disease.
+Remove the plastic wrap regularly to let the air flow around the plant.
+It prevents rotting or generating fungal disease.
 It takes about seven to ten days for the seed to germinate.
 Move the container to a place where it can get sufficient sunlight.

 If you’re growing it in a greenhouse or using artificial lights, place the lights directly above the plants and move them up as the plant grows.
 Don’t let the hot light bulb touch the plant.
 An uneven or dim light may cause the stem to get too long and narrow to support the weight of the plant.